-Before we move on, let's check out how that review we created looks in Salesforce1 with our compact layout.
+Before we move on, let's check out how that review we created looks in the Salesforce app with our compact layout.

-- 1. In Salesforce1, open the navigation menu and tap Show More > Job Applications. - 2.
+- 1. In the Salesforce app, open the navigation menu and tap Show More > Job Applications. - 2.
 Tap JA-00001 to open the job application record we just created. - 3.
 Swipe over the related information page. - 4.
 Tap the Reviews preview card to see all the reviews associated with this application. - 5.
 Tap R-000001 to open the review record.